Publish a Data Descriptor about GRSF in nature.com

 Unless @email@example.com has a different idea I think we can start with this publication.

-#4 Updated by Aureliano Gentile almost 2 years ago
+#4 Updated by Aureliano Gentile about 2 years ago

 Dear all, I am not sure of the implication of this conversation.
 My point is that we cannot publish GRSF records in other premises until the data will be published in the GRSF itself.
 And even if published, it cannot be an automatic process until we discuss with data owners/providers any redistribution policy.